rshahmoh/rshahmoh.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Home"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+My name’s René Shahmohamadloo and I am a both a [Liber Ero Postdoctoral Fellow](https://liberero.ca) and [NSERC Postdoctoral Fellow](https://www.nserc-crsng.gc.ca/students-etudiants/pd-np/pdf-bp_eng.asp) at Washington State University.

+My research focuses on understanding the adaptive responses of organisms to human-altered environments, integrating toxicological, population ecology, and evolutionary mechanisms to address pressing questions in organismal biology and conservation.
+Having received my PhD training in toxicology, I've found my time as a Postdoctoral Fellow, dedicated to expanding my knowledge in evolutionary biology and genomics, to be truly riveting.

+My career goal is to advance our scientific understanding of the interplays between evolutionary biology and toxicology and leverage this knowledge to address emerging threats and persistent conservation challenges for biodiversity.

+Let's work together to advance scientific understanding and address conservation challenges with expertise and collaboration.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+and  [Liber Ero Postdoctoral Fellow] [Liber Ero Postdoctoral Fellow] This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======